Disney Vacation Club

 DVC members receive a few extra benefits, including discounts at certain Disney World and Disneyand restaurants and shops (these change frequently), free high-speed Internet at the DVC resorts at Walt Disney World, and discounts on Walt Disney World Annual Passes.

-Before purchasing a DVC membership, I think it’s a good idea to consider all of the costs and benefits, pros and cons.
+Before purchasing a DVC membership, we think it’s a good idea to consider all of the costs and benefits, pros and cons.
 It’s really a very complex decision if you want to make sure you’re doing the wisest thing financially.
-In the sections below, I offer some thoughts on these issues.
+In the sections below, we offer some thoughts on these issues.

 That said, some people just want to lock in an annual vacation at Disney with family and friends, regardless of whether it’s a “good deal” or not.
 Ultimately many DVC members have joined because they found the membership emotionally satisfying — and that’s a hard thing to evaluate.